 Check the theme

 Make sure you're always working with the correct and most up-to-date brand theme.
-This should be 'default' in the settings or selected from the dropdown when creating new Docs.
+This should be "default" in the Doc settings or selected from the "Branding" dropdown when creating new Docs.
 If your brand works with multiple themes, get to know each one as if trying on a new item of clothing – see how you can style it up!

 Create a wireframe

-Place all of your copy in the Doc and create a logical page flow.
-Group content into chapters where possible (to reduce clicks) and use page breaks in Immerse to define natural page splits.
+If you're using a Column layout, place all your copy in the Doc and create a logical page flow.
+Group content into chapters where possible (to reduce clicks) and use page breaks to define natural page splits.
 Try doing all of the above before you start committing to layouts!

-Pro tip: Keep the number of your immerse pages below 20 to avoid performance issues.
+Pro tip: Keep the number of Content pages per chapter below 20 to avoid performance issues.

 Plan for widgets